ross-ian28/trivia-api/README.md

 4. Run `bundle install` to install dependencies
 5. Run `rails db:create` to create the database
 6. Run `rails s -p 4000` to run your server from port 4000
+7. (Make sure both front-end and back-end servers are running at the same time)

 ## Deployment
 Project deployment coming soon...